microsoft/bedrock/cluster/environments/azure-multiple-clusters-waf-tm-apimgmt/README.md

     ```bash
     > terraform init -backend-config=./backend.tfvars
     ````
-### Step 2: Deploy the environment using Terraform
+# Deploy the environment using Terraform
 1. From the directory of the cluster you defined above (eg. `environments/azure/<environment name>`), run:

     ```